TheArturthur/CoppermindScraper/Cosmere/Paige.md

 Prior to her joining the Reckoners, Paige’s entire family was killed by an Epic called [[Graviton\|Graviton]].
 Graviton created tiny pockets of gravity inside her family members bodies, causing them to collapse inward and die.

 ### The Coop
 Paige arrived at the coop around two years after Jax.
-Upon arrival, she and Jax struck up a strong friendship through their shared suffering and through working on [[Motivator\|motivators]] together every night.
+Upon arrival, she and Jax struck up a strong friendship through their shared suffering and through working on  together every night.
 She and Jax often fought side by side in the practice arena, though Zeff often pitted them against impossible odds.
 She learned swordsmanship and firearms from Zeff, and became especially good with the latter.

 ### Becoming a Raven
 During a fight at Arlington, Wingflare dropped a section of road on top of Paige.
 Paige was laying down next to a van at the time, and the concrete folded around the van, leaving her alive.
 Upon crawling out she encountered a Raven, who decided to kill her with a knife instead of a gun.
 Paige took a knife from the Raven and killed him with it.
 Due to the Raven’s regeneration, Paige killed them dozens of times. [[Lifeforce\|Lifeforce]] saw it and was impressed.
 He gave her a sword and had her fight ten ravens at once.
 When she won, he made her into a Raven.
 Paige, determined to gain access to Lifeforce’s palace, worked her way up through the Raven ranks quickly, soon becoming a lieutenant.